 Virginia E. Thomas Endowed Scholarship

 The Virginia E. Thomas Endowed Scholarship honors a legacy of excellence, integrity, character, discovery, and service.
-Established by Virginia's colleagues, friends, and students, the scholarship is awarded concurrently with the President’s Awards for Leadership and announced during The Leadership and Engagement Awards of Distinction held annually on the Pullman campus.
+Established by Virginia's colleagues, friends, and students, the scholarship is awarded concurrently with the President’s Awards for Leadership and announced during the April awards ceremony held annually on the Pullman campus.

 Jocelyn Granados Mejia